softnami/Autoencoder/README.md

-# Advanced Neural Network
+# Autoencoder
 ###[Author: Hussain Mir Ali]
-An artificial neural network with single hidden layer and multiclass classification.
+An autoencoder neural network with single hidden layer and multiclass ouput.
 This project has been written in JavaScript.
-The applications include disease prediction, optimizing workout routine and stock prediction.

 ##External Librarbies Used:
 * csv-parse License: https://github.com/wdavidw/node-csv-parse/blob/master/LICENSE